lucaskuzma/automata/README.md

 Could use some more tests.

-Normally I would use a virtual env, but also ran out of time.
+Normally I would use a virtual env, but ran out of time.

+Should check input is even integers, etc., but ran out of time.

 ## Local setup